-These pizzas are perfect for kids (and adults!) over the Christmas holidays.
-Design your own Christmas pizzas using homemade or shop bought pizza bases, cut out some Christmas shapes, add your kids favourite toppings and cook.
+These Christmas pizzas are perfect for kids (and adults!) over the Christmas holidays.
+Make your own Christmas pizzas using homemade or shop bought pizza bases, cut out some Christmas shapes, add your kids favourite toppings and cook.
 There are no set rules, so be as creative as you like!

 Baking soda clay handprints are a great way to capture the size of your kids hands whilst their still young, and make Christmas decorations too.
 Made with ingredients youll have in your pantry, these handprint keepsakes are fun and easy to make.

 Kids Christmas stockings or Santa sacks are a simple tradition that date back centuries and are still very popular today, but where do you start when it comes to filling them?
 Check out these 8 useful tips.